 - Assure your contracted LHD TB Provider has provided you with clinical orders for care after discharge - 1.
-Ongoing isolation if needed - 2.
+Ongoing isolation if needed - A. During the initial patient interview, discuss with the patient the need for continued isolation.
+Have patient sign the TB-8 (Isolation Agreement). - 2.
 Medication orders (RIPE therapy) - 3.
 Schedule a clinical examination (Performed by a contracted APRN or MD) - 4.
 Medication orders (RIPE therapy) Additional lab work and/or radiology - 5.
 Initial vision acuity exam (if RIF prescribed) and/or hearing exam (If steroids prescribed) Referrals for additional healthcare and/or basic needs - 6.
 Initiate all required consent forms and NCM forms listed in the below table